Illegal dam building in Balkans unchecked during COVID-19

 South of the capital Sarajevo, the construction of five dams has now started without receiving agreement from national bodies.
 The sites compromise the rivers Bjelava, Mala Bjelava, Vrhovinska, Željeznica and Prača ( view locations).
 These rivers remain the wildest in Europe with vibrant ecosystems, natural assets worth keeping.

 Construction of a hydropower plant on the Vrhovinska river hasn’t received approval, yet work is being carried out without adhering to required degree of supervision.
-The inspectors needed to be present at construction sites haven’t been able to make their tours.
+But under COVID-19, inspectors haven’t been able to make it to construction sites to make their tours.

 “We see a similar approach in many places in Europe: reports from Romania tell us that the already massive illegal logging continues to increase, from the Balkans that even more protected birds are shot from the sky.
 The loopholes this pandemic offers to those who want to enrich themselves at the expense of nature are used unscrupulously”, says Gabriel Schwaderer, Executive Director of EuroNatur, a pan-Europe organisation that has been defending the continent’s natural places since 1987.